Twipped/InterviewThis/README.md

 Pull requests and Issues are very welcomed and encouraged, but please don't get offended if I reject your question or do not merge your question verbatim.
 I may ask that you reword it to be clearer, or may even rewrite it myself.

-#Interview This!
+# Interview This!

 ## The Position

 - Why are you hiring for this position?

 - What would my role at the company be?
-Where would I be working within the organization?
+  - Where would I be working within the organization?

+- How long am I expected to remain in this position?

 - What will be my day to day responsibilities?
-How much time do you anticipate I would spend on each one?
+  - How much time do you anticipate I would spend on each one?

 - What programming languages will I be expected to work in?
   - Will the company grant me time to learn any languages that I need to use but do not know?

 - Do you have a target salary range?

-- What's the time-line for making a decision on this position?
-When should I get back in touch with you?

 ## Developer Coordination / Team Interactions